PRESS RELEASE FROM THE UNIVERSITY OF DUNDEE

 The BBC's Daily Politics is having an energy and environment feature today, with representatives of all the main parties in attendance.
 My expectations are low.

 This is a guest post by David Holland

 At 10 am On Friday 17 April, in Northampton, I have the dubious pleasure of squaring up for the second time against the Met Office over Zero Order Drafts of an IPCC Assessment Report...

 A meeting at the Royal Society next week.

 Are the greens after the chemists now or have they been infiltrated already?

-- Popular Related Tags: diary dates, greens, energy gas, climate parliament, bbc, energy grid, academia, climate metoffice, media, energy solar
+- Popular Related Tags: diary dates, greens, energy gas, climate parliament, energy grid, bbc, media, academia, climate metoffice, energy wind

 - Search for "diary dates" on our Eco Web Search